Jump to content

 Next to Governor Monteilon sat the town councillor Immos Duhan, a short man but a high administrative authority in Paidos.
 He was responsible for implementing the decisions of the Town Council and the governor.

-Then, under the gaze and murmurs of the crowd, the new person was ushered into the fenced-off section of the stand.
+Then, under the gaze and murmurs of the crowd, a new person was ushered into the fenced-off section of the stand.
 The beautiful woman had long hazel hair and a stately posture.
 Mrs Elyssa Monteilon, the governor’s wife, sat in the compartment next to her husband.

 In Paidos, all sorts of malicious rumours circulated about the Monteilons' relationship.
 The tattlers at the market kept saying that one of them had been unfaithful to the other.
 Of course, in the gossip about the Monteilons, the betrayal was always linked to sexual deviance or relationships with other prominent people in the town.
 Andreuz was not interested to know if there was any truth in the rumours.